 The Carnival Breeze Cloud 9 Spa is a whopping 22,770 square feet and spans two decks forward.
 It certainly has great views from the fitness center!
 The spa features a full range of amenities similar to those found on other large cruise ships or land-based facilities.

 In addition to the 21 massage and other private treatment rooms, the Cloud 9 Spa has a thermal suite that is much like a traditional Turkish bath.
-It features heated chaise lounges, a tropical shower, and a great view.
-The Thalassotherapy Pool, with its bubbling waters is relaxing and therapeutic.
+It features heated chaise lounges, a tropical shower, and an unbeatable view.
+The thalassotherapy pool with its bubbling waters is relaxing and therapeutic.
 Couples might want to request one of the two VIP couples rooms that come complete with their own whirlpool.

 Medi-spa services are a relatively new trend in spa treatments.
 These non-surgical enhancements target wrinkles and are administered by a physician.
 The ship also has an acupuncturist.

-Carnival Breeze is the first ship to feature all of the new entertainment offerings that are part of the line's "Fun Ship 2.0" enhancement initiative as well as the first to debut the new Thrill Theater, an interactive, multi-dimensional experience that make guests feel as if they are part of the movie.
+Carnival Breeze is the first ship to feature all of the entertainment offerings that are part of the line's "Fun Ship 2.0" enhancement initiative, as well as the first to debut the new Thrill Theater, an interactive, multi-dimensional experience that makes guests feel as if they are part of the movie.

-One new entertainment option was surprisingly fun to me and was a huge hit with the Carnival Breeze guests who attended and participated.
-Hasbro, The Game Show puts guests right in the middle of their favorite Hasbro games, such as Yahtzee Bowling, Connect 4 Basketball, and Operation Sam Dunk.
+One entertainment option that's a huge hit with the Carnival Breeze guests is Hasbro, The Game Show.
+It puts guests right in the middle of their favorite Hasbro games, such as Yahtzee Bowling, Connect 4 Basketball, and Operation Sam Dunk.

 Onboard Activities for Adults